TheCyberHead/CHAlpaca/README.md

-# Alpaca implementation for the brokers module
+# Alpaca implementation for the CyberHead's brokers module

 Also you can use it as an even easier way to use the Alpaca Api: